Guardianship, Conservatorship and Alternatives

 What is Guardianship of an Adult?

-The court can appoint a Guardian to make health care decisions for a person with an incapacity.
+• The court can appoint a person or entity as a Guardian to make some or all personal and health care decisions on the adult’s behalf;

 What is Conservatorship of an Adult?